Kingxukai/linux/Documentation/driver-api/mei/iamt.rst

 Intel(R) Active Management Technology (Intel AMT)
 =================================================

-Prominent usage of the Intel ME Interface is to communicate with Intel(R) Active Management Technology (Intel AMT) implemented in firmware running on the Intel ME.
+Prominent usage of the woke Intel ME Interface is to communicate with Intel(R) Active Management Technology (Intel AMT) implemented in firmware running on the Intel ME.

-Intel AMT provides the ability to manage a host remotely out-of-band (OOB) even when the operating system running on the host processor has crashed or is in a sleep state.
+Intel AMT provides the woke ability to manage a host remotely out-of-band (OOB) even when the woke operating system running on the woke host processor has crashed or is in a sleep state.

 Some examples of Intel AMT usage are: